Dan Firova: Coaching career

 Firova served as the manager of Vaqueros Laguna in the Mexican League.
 He began managing in the Mexican League in 1993, and was named that league's Manager of the Year in 2000.
 As a manager, Firova won 3 Mexican League Championships with the Mexico City Tigres in 1997, 2000 and 2001.

 The Washington Nationals announced on December 15, 2015, that Firova would serve as the team's bullpen coach with the team.
 His contract with Washington expired after the 2017 season.

 Firova was announced as the manager for the Acereros de Monclova of the Mexican League for the Spring Tournament of the 2018 season.
 He was not brought back for the second tournament of the season.

 In 2019, Firova returned to Acereros de Monclova as the team's bench coach.

 On January 28, 2021, Firova joined the Houston Astros to serve as quality control coach with the major league team.
 In 2022, the Astros won 106 games, the second-highest total in franchise history.
 They advanced to the World Series and defeated the Philadelphia Phillies in six games to give Firova his first career World Series title.

 On June 7, 2025, Firova was announced as the manager for the Conspiradores de Querétaro of the Mexican League.
+In July 2025, it was announced that Firova would join the Nicaragua national baseball team at the 2026 World Baseball Classic as part of manager Dusty Baker's coaching staff.
+On May 24, 2026, Firova was dismissed after a 14–19 start and replaced by the team’s bench coach, Juan Francisco Rodríguez, as interim manager.